ipfs-inactive/jenkins/README.md

 - User `jenkins` on host for file permissions in running container
 - Initial clone of ipfs/jenkins to home directory of jenkins user

+## Setting up new worker

+### Worker setup

+Clone this repository to the worker and run `./worker/setup.sh`

+### Connecting to jenkins

+Create a new entry by copying to already existing `config/nodes/linux-01` to a new directory, replacing the values in `config.xml` of the node.

+Once created, submit the changes and make a deploy of new jenkins.
+Once it's deployed, jenkins should automatically start the worker on your node.

 ## Notes

 Secrets are only valid for dev-environment.
 Make sure to only run jenkins in dev